 ROSE McGOWAN (Advisory Council) is an avid fan of old Hollywood and an ardent proponent of film preservation.
 With Robert Osborne, she co-hosted TCM's The Essentials (2009-11), enthusiastically presenting an array of classic films, including The Postman Always Rings Twice (1946) and Night of the Hunter (1955).
 She became aware of the FNF's work after appearing at the 2011 TCM Classic Film Festival with Eddie Muller, where the pair hosted a session on vintage noir.
 McGowan has appeared in such films as The Doom Generation (1995), Grindhouse (2007) and Machete (2010).
 On television, she costarred on Charmed (2001-06) and guest starred on Nip/Tuck (2009).
 McGowan recently made her directorial debut with the short film, Dawn (2014)

-ANITA MONGA (Board of Directors) has been involved in film exhibition in the Bay Area for the last 25 years.
-As Director of Programming at San Francisco’s Castro Theatre she established an internationally-recognized film arts program within the landmark movie palace.
-A founding member of the Film Noir Foundation, Monga is NOIR CITY’s Programming Director, as well as a consultant to many other festivals.
-Currently, she programs SIFF Cinema in Seattle.
+ANITA MONGA (Board of Directors) has been involved in film exhibition in the Bay Area for many years.
+As Director of Programming at San Francisco's Castro Theatre she established an internationally-recognized film arts program within the landmark movie palace.
+A founding member of the Film Noir Foundation, Monga is NOIR CITY's Programming Director, as well as a consultant to many other festivals.
+Currently, she is the Artistic Director of the San Francisco Silent Film Festival.

 JOHN MYSEL (Advisory Council) is the founder of Catalyst Group, a New York interactive design consultancy, where he holds the position of principle "user experience" designer.
 Before forming Catalyst, Jon was a principle consultant and general manager at The Hiser Group, Australia's leading usability and user interface design consulting firm.
 Schooled in Massachusetts, John holds a Bachelor of Science degree in Engineering Psychology from Tufts University and an MBA from Babson College.
 Jon's love of film noir was fostered by his sister, the renowned film preservationist Nancy Mysel.